 High-tech manufacturers are in a great position to use the Industrial Internet of Things (IIoT) to increase manufacturing flexibility.
 Modeling and physics-based simulation can significantly reduce the risks and costs of 5G device and infrastructure hardware development and deployment by providing a virtual design and test environment.
 Virtual deployment scenarios can optimize placement of IoT devices and small cell locations for maximum coverage effectiveness and reliability.

 Telecommunications infrastructure ensures that your data is picked up, transported and delivered to the right addressee.
 In 5G mobile communications the entrance to the infrastructure is represented by a base station.
 The base station picks up the signal from a mobile phone through an antenna array.
 Being able to simulate and predict installed performance of the antenna array as well as interference with other communication devices ensures continuous connectivity.

 ADAS & Autonomous Driving

 Modern vehicles require full awareness of their surroundings.
 They detect their environment using a number of technologies such as cameras, radar and sensors.
-Robust mobile data connectivity is critical to ensuring ADAS and Autonomous Vehicle (AV) systems can interface with internet services, smart road infrastructure and other vehicles and devices.
-The components that comprise these systems are sensitive to placement effects, soiling and electromagnetic interference.
+Robust 5G mobile data connectivity is critical to ensuring ADAS and Autonomous Vehicle (AV) systems can interface with internet services, smart road infrastructure and other vehicles and devices.
+Simulation can help in the design of the components that comprise these systems, as they are are sensitive to placement effects, soiling and electromagnetic interference.